briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 boards of developmental disabilities, and children attending programs offered by head start agencies on their residence side of the highway.

-5. _(e)_ No school bus driver shall start the driver’s bus until after any child, person attending programs offered by community boards of mental health and County boards of developmental disabilities, or child attending a program offered by a head start agency who may have alighted therefrom has reached a place of safety on the child or person’s residence side of the road.
+5. _(e)_ No school bus driver shall start the driver's bus until after any child, person attending programs offered by community boards of mental health and County boards of developmental disabilities, or child attending a program offered by a head start agency who may have alighted therefrom has reached a place of safety on the child or person's residence side of the road.

 6. _(f)_ As used in this section:

-    1. _(1)_ “Head start agency” has the same meaning as in Ohio R.C.
+    1. _(1)_ "Head start agency" has the same meaning as in Ohio R.C.
 3301.32.

-    2. _(2)_ “School bus”, as used in relation to children who attend a program offered by a head start agency, means a bus that is owned and operated by a head start agency, is equipped with an automatically extended stop warning sign of a type approved by the State Board of Education, is painted the color and displays the markings described in Ohio R.C.
+    2. _(2)_ "School bus", as used in relation to children who attend a program offered by a head start agency, means a bus that is owned and operated by a head start agency, is equipped with an automatically extended stop warning sign of a type approved by the State Board of Education, is painted the color and displays the markings described in Ohio R.C.
 4511.77, and is equipped with amber and red visual signals meeting the requirements of Ohio R.C.
 4511.771, irrespective of whether or not the bus has fifteen or more children aboard at any time.
-“School bus” does not include a van owned and operated by a head start agency, irrespective of its color, lights, or markings.
+"School bus" does not include a van owned and operated by a head start agency, irrespective of its color, lights, or markings.